Rezoning of property and Provisional Use Permits and Street Addressing:

 Before you submit an application for rezoning or a provision use permit, you must first contact the Planning Department at (804) 501-4602 to set up a Preliminary Review Meeting with a member of the Comprehensive Planning Staff.
 The purpose of this meeting is assist you with the process and to discuss the materials required for your application.
 In general, potential applicants must submit:

 * A written legal description of the property if it is an acreage parcel or the lot, block and section numbers if it is located in a recorded subdivision.

-* Two (2) copies of a survey plat or recorded subdivision plat.
+* A survey plat and metes and bounds description or recorded subdivision plat.

 * Filing Fee (amount to be determined by nature of request and acreage).

 * Proffered conditions, if submitting a conditional rezoning request.